 The Eccles Institute & Hay Festival Global Writer's Award

 The Eccles Institute & Hay Festival Global Writer’s Award grants £20,000 annually to two writers for a yet-to-be-published book relating to the Americas.
 Applicants are expected to make extensive use of the British Library’s Americas collections.
-Applications for 2024 are now closed and the winners will be announced in November.
+Writer’s Award 2025 goes to Peter Brathwaite and Joseph Zárate

 The Eccles Institute & Hay Festival Global Writer's Award is a highly prestigious annual literary award of £20,000 for a current writing project exploring the Americas.